v26-solutions/raas-dapp/README.md

   -V, --version  Print version
 ```

-Cargo will automatically build the `xtask` binary when you run this for the first time.
+Cargo will automatically build the `xtask` binary when you run `cargo x` for the first time.